rorlig/babylogger/README.md

-# babylogger: Android Application to log information about the daily activities of your baby.
+# Babylogger: Android Application to log information about the daily activities of your baby.

 So far you can track
 1. Diaper Changes.